DanteLore/dantelore/content/posts/using-a-bufferblock-to-read-and-process-in-parallel.md

     }
 }
 ```
 That works really well, but it doesn't give me the parallel read and process I'm looking for.
 After a large amount of research, some help from an esteemed colleague and quite a bit of inappropriate language, I ended up with the following.
-It uses the <strong>BufferBlock</strong> class which is a new thing from <a href="http://msdn.microsoft.com/en-gb/library/hh228604.aspx">Microsoft's new Dataflow Pipeline libraries</a> (which provide all sorts of very useful stuff which I may well write an article on at a later date).
+It uses the **BufferBlock** class which is a new thing from <a href="http://msdn.microsoft.com/en-gb/library/hh228604.aspx">Microsoft's new Dataflow Pipeline libraries</a> (which provide all sorts of very useful stuff which I may well write an article on at a later date).
 The BufferBlock marshals data over thread boundaries in a very clean and simple way.
 ```csharp
 public static IEnumerable<T[]> BatchAsync<T>(this IEnumerable<T> sequence, int batchSize)
 {